Jacky Bade

-Jacques "Jacky" Bade (born 2 November 1945) is a former professional footballer who played as a defender.
+Jacques "Jacky" Bade (born 2 November 1945) is a Guadeloupean former professional footballer who played as a defender.
 Born in Guadeloupe, he played for the France amateur national team and represented Guadeloupe at senior level during his career.

 Club career

 Bade played for several different clubs during his career.
 He initially started off as a youth player for his hometown club of JS Capesterre before joining FC Tarascon in France.
 He had departed to metropolitan France in 1964 in order to pursue medical studies.

 In January 1966, Bade joined Division 1 club Toulouse.
 However, he would only make a total of two appearances for the club, leaving in 1967.
 Three years later, he signed for amateur club Albi.

 In 1973, Bade signed for Paris Saint-Germain, joining to help the Parisian defense.
 He therefore reunited with his mentor Just Fontaine (manager of PSG at the time), with whom he had shared a linked path in Toulouse, Albi, and Paris.
 With PSG, Bade would go on to make 62 appearances across all competitions.
-He retired at the age of 31 in 1976 after suffering a serious ligament injury.
+He retired at the age of 31 after suffering a serious ligament injury due to a foul by Avignon defender Didier Gilles on 17 January 1976.